jeromyanglim/Winter_Olympic_Medals_R_Markdown/README.md

 ### R Markdown Example: Winter Olympics Medals
 This is an updated version of a Sweave example showing how to implement the equivalent code using R Markdown.
+For more information and details on the original post go to <http://jeromyanglim.blogspot.com>

 ## Licence